K4liber/quantum_entanglement/README.md

 ## 1. Abstract

-While the mathematical framework of quantum mechanics is well-established and not that hard to understand, the interpretation of its experimental results remains challenging.
-The most widely accepted interpretation of quantum mechanics[1] is the Copenhagen collection of views.
+While the mathematical framework of quantum mechanics is well-established and not hard to understand, interpreting results of quantum experiments remains challenging.
+The most widely accepted interpretation of quantum mechanics[1] is the Copenhagen collection of views (called the Copenhagen interpretation).
 The Copenhagen interpretation of quantum mechanics tells us that when we do a measurement, the wave function collapse is fundamentally random.
-I am surprised by a scientist accepting the fact that there could be any fundamentally random event.
+I am a bit dissapointed that any scientist can accept the fact that there could be any fundamentally random event.
 The acceptance of inherent randomness in quantum mechanics raises philosophical questions about the nature of scientific determinism.
 Let's discuss a simple quantum experiment and understand why we try to interpret quantum mechanics mystery using randomness.
-Such an experiment could be CHSH game[2].
+Such an experiment could be CHSH (name comes from from Clauser-Horne-Shimony-Holt inequality) game[2].
 At the end of the article some contrary interpretation is going to be described.
-It is more a philosophical discussion, but maybe it will lead to some actual science (math based) in the future.
+The contrary intepretation is more of a philosophical discussion, but maybe it will lead to some actual (math based) science in the future.

 ## 2. Theoretical introduction